Romulus and Remus: Primary sources

 The origins of the different elements in Rome's foundation myth are a subject of ongoing debate.
 They may have come from the Romans' own Italic origins, or from Hellenic influences that were included later.
 Definitively identifying those original elements has so far eluded classicists.
 Roman historians dated the founding of Rome around 753 BC, but the earliest known written account of the myth is from the late 3rd century BC.
 There is an ongoing debate about how and when the "complete" fable came together.

 Some elements are attested earlier than others, and the storyline and the tone were variously influenced by the circumstances and tastes of the different sources as well as by contemporary Roman politics and concepts of propriety.
 Whether the twins' myth was an original part of Roman myth or a later development is the subject of an ongoing debate.
 Sources often contradict one another.
 They include the histories of Livy, Plutarch, Dionysius of Halicarnassus, and Tacitus as well as the work of Virgil and Ovid.

-Quintus Fabius Pictor's work became authoritative to the early books of Livy's Ab Urbe Condita, Dionysius of Halicarnassus's Roman Antiquities, and Plutarch's Life of Romulus.
+Quintus Fabius Pictor's work became authoritative to the early books of Livy's History of Rome, Dionysius of Halicarnassus's Roman Antiquities, and Plutarch's Life of Romulus.

 These three works have been among the most widely read versions of the myth.
 In all three works, the tales of the lupercal and the fratricide are overshadowed by that of the twins' lineage and connections to Aeneas and the deposing of Amulius.
 The latter receives the most attention in the accounts.
 Plutarch dedicates nearly half of his account to the overthrow of their uncle.

 Roman Antiquities (Dionysius)

 Dionysius cites, among others, the histories of Pictor, Lucius Calpurnius Piso, Cato the Elder, Lucius Cincius Alimentus.

-The first book of Dionysius' twenty-volume history of Rome does not mention Remus until page 235 (chapter 71).
+The first book of Dionysius' twenty-volume history of Rome does not mention Remus until chapter 71.
 After spending another 8 chapters discussing the background of their birth in Alba, he dedicates a total of 9 chapters to the tale (79–87).
 Most of that is spent discussing the conflict with Amulius.